1952 (Age 1)

 1974-5 (Age 23-24)

 In the early work, a metamorphosis can be seen to take place, as Elliott shifts away from observational photography, towards the creation of his own reality, with images straight out of his imagination.
 This progresses through an incredible arc until eventually he creates the revolutionary 'Metasphere' 1974-5, where every square millimetre was created by the artist.
 It is also the first ever photo megawork.
 It took 332 hours of work to create.
+The artist even mixed all the colours to match.
 It is the world's first painted and sculpted photograph.
 Elliott referred to these images as 'Symphonies For The Camera'.
-They were the converse of the snapshots ethos of the time.
+They were the converse of the snapshot ethos of the time.
 The world orchestrated their cameras for reality.
 Elliott orchestrated reality for the camera.
 A radical departure and something which very much set photography free.

 1976 (Age 25)

 The early Seventies shows Elliott exploding the medium of Photography in a hundred different directions, with many new trajectories, often showing multiple innovations in a single image.
 This is well exemplified by 'Pseudosynthesis' of 1976.
-Elliott not only created the entire scenario but also created the minimalist painting and aerosprayed the sunglasses, bottles, chocolates, and so on.
+Elliott not only created the entire scenario but also created the minimalist painting.
+He aerosprayed the sunglasses and chocolates.
+Created the bottles and box, and so on.
+He even mixed and matched the exact hues of his exceptionally strident and highly original colour palette.
 Such autonomic creativity was unprecedented in photography.

 1977 (Age 26)